msutter/chocospec/README.md

 Optional.
 Can be omitted if your package has no sources.
 A list of key/value pairs, commonly called a “hash” or a “dictionary”.

-# prep

-# build

-# install

-# check

-# clean

-## Finally, you can define install time specific field.
-The currently supported ones are:

-# prefix

-# chocolateyBeforeInstall

-# chocolateyAfterInstall

-# chocolateyBeforeUninstall

-# chocolateyAfterUninstall

-# chocolateyInstall

-# chocolateyUninstall
-if there is no specific uninstall executable, set the WMI package name to get a List o all VMI Packaget type in Powershel '(Get-WmiObject -Class Win32_Product).name'

 ## Example